| |

 South of Telephone Gulch

-The going is really rough heading South from Telephone Gulch to the first short open rock section North of the upper ford.
-Before encountering the rock section you can only identify and follow the trail bed for very short sections, if at all, until it is once again obliterated by swaths of downed trees, completely covered and overgrown by great mini-forests of ferns, or transformed by the Spring runoff from old trail remnants into tributaries feeding Summit City Creek.
+The going gets really rough heading South from Telephone Gulch to the first short open rock section North of the upper ford.
+Before encountering the rock section we can only identify and follow the trail bed for very short sections, if at all, until it is once again obliterated by swaths of downed trees, completely covered and overgrown by great mini-forests of ferns, or transformed by the Spring runoff from old trail remnants into tributaries feeding Summit City Creek.

 To cross this section of the Tahoe to Yosemite Trail between Summit City Creek and Camp Irene you should be prepared to find your way without trail or trail signs through 9.52 miles of forest, rock, and manzanita.